See below for information about applying to the PhD Program in Clinical Psychology.

-All application materials for admission to the PhD Program in Clinical Psychology for Fall 2020 must be submitted by December 1, 2019 to ensure full consideration.
-Applicants are admitted to the PhD Program for enrollment starting in the fall semester only and must be full-time students.
+All application materials for admission to the PhD Program in Clinical Psychology must be submitted by December 1st to ensure full consideration.
+Applicants are admitted to the program for enrollment starting in the fall semester only and must be full-time students.

-To submit your application, please follow these steps:
+To submit an application, please follow these steps.

 - Upload or send the following required supplemental items:

-- Please provide a writing sample that demonstrates your ability to write in a scientific and scholarly manner
+- A writing sample that demonstrates the applicant’s ability to write in a scientific and scholarly manner.

 Instructions for Personal Statement:

-- Articulate clearly, concisely, and in specific terms your relevant academic, research, and psychology-related experiences and interests, as well as your long-term career goals.
+- Articulate clearly, concisely, and in specific terms relevant academic, research, and psychology-related experiences and interests, as well as long-term career goals.

-- You may also highlight any additional strengths that will make you an excellent candidate for our program, as well as explain any areas of relative weakness in your application (e.g., if your GPA or GRE scores are below recommended minimums).
+- An applicant may also highlight any additional strengths that will make them an excellent candidate for our program, as well as explain any areas of relative weakness in their application.

-- Please also explain your reasons for applying to Montclair State’s PhD program in Clinical Psychology and indicate up to three faculty members with whom you would like to work and be interested in having as a faculty mentor.
+- An applicant should also explain their reasons for applying to MSU’s PhD Program in Clinical Psychology and indicate up to three faculty members with whom they would like to work and be mentored.

-Most supplemental items can be uploaded through the TGS submission portal once you have filed your online application and application fee.
+Most supplemental items can be uploaded through the TGS submission portal once the applicant has filed their online application and application fee.
 Supplemental items needing to be sent via postal mail (e.g., transcripts) should be sent directly to TGS at:

 Montclair State University